Native American languages

 Anthropological data about the Bare Indians.

-Online museum exhibit on the culture of the Baniva, Piapoco,
+Online museum exhibit on the history of the Baniva, Piapoco,

 Warekena, Curripaco, and Barauna tribes.